-Though most of our children are enrolled for the hours of 8:30 to 3:30, Monday through Friday, we recognize that parents often need care outside of those hours, so we are pleased to offer a before and after care program for a fee, see below.
+Though most of our children are enrolled for the hours of 8:30 to 3:30, Monday through Friday, we recognize that parents often need care outside of those hours, so we are pleased to offer a before and after care program for a fee, see page 9.
+All children must be picked up by 5:30 pm daily.